It is an exciting time for the respiratory care profession. America’s Career Infonet

 Demonstrate the technical proficiency in all the skills necessary to fulfill their roles as an advanced-level respiratory therapist (psychomotor domain).

-Demonstrate professional behaviors consistant with employer expectations of an advanced-level respiratory therapist (affective domain).
+Demonstrate professional behaviors consistent with employer expectations of an advanced-level respiratory therapist (affective domain).

 WHERE DO RESPIRATORY THERAPISTS WORK?